CIBC-Internal/python/Doc/library/argparse.rst

 .. method:: ArgumentParser.add_argument_group(title=None, description=None)

-   By default, :class:`ArgumentParser` groups command-line arguments into "positional arguments" and "optional arguments" when displaying help messages.
+   By default, :class:`ArgumentParser` groups command-line arguments into "positional arguments" and "options" when displaying help messages.
 When there is a better conceptual grouping of arguments than this default one, appropriate groups can be created using the :meth:`add_argument_group` method::